Terabyte to Megabyte Converter

 To address this ambiguity, the IEC introduced the binary prefixes (kibi-, mebi-, gibi-, etc.) in 1998.
 This standard designated MiB (mebibyte) specifically for 220 bytes and reaffirmed MB (megabyte) strictly for 106 bytes.
 Despite the standard, the dual usage persists, especially in marketing (using MB for 106) versus operating system reporting (often using MB ambiguously for 220, though sometimes correctly using MiB).

-Common Uses for terabytes and megabytes
+Common Uses and Applications: terabytes vs megabytes

 Explore the typical applications for both Terabyte (imperial/US) and Megabyte (imperial/US) to understand their common contexts.